inbo/tutorials/content/tutorials/spatial_standards_vector/index.md

     ## [1] "md5sum f881f61a6c07741b58cb618d8bbb0b99 for habitatstreams.prj is correct."
     ## [1] "md5sum f8559b033303c7b110df2136d0ec24ee for habitatstreams.shp is correct."
     ## [1] "md5sum 1b9c3f98f63339ea374d10c75399657e for habitatstreams.shx is correct."

+*Again: you can visit a website of this dataset by just prefixing the DOI string by `doi.org/`\!*

 The data source is a shapefile again, in this case consisting of 4 different files.
 Similar as above, we read the geospatial data into R as